profproix/IntroToFunctions/Readme.md

 ```

 **Comparison and logical operators:**
+These are logical operations that are paired with your if/else statments.

 - `==` – equal to (1 == "1" is true)
 - `===` – strict equal to (1 == "1" is false)